-And it can even encourage your wants to travel, sure it might be locally at first but as you grow you can hit every state and make sure to take a beer cap with you to put on the map.
+If your hipster boyfriend is a craft beer lover,a beer cap map is the perfect gift.
+It can even be the basis of your future travel plans.
+Sure, it might be local at first, but in time you can hit every state and make sure to take a beer cap with you to put on the map.

 For those who are crushing hard on Valentine’s Day in college

-That being said, telling your crush you’re into them is still hard because who really wants to get rejected and if that’s a possibility you want to gear yourself up so you don’t fall flat on your face.
+Still, admitting your feelings to your crush is hard.
+No one wants to get rejected.
+If that’s a possibility, you want to gear yourself up so you don’t fall flat on your face.

 How to survive telling your crush you’re into them on Valentine’s Day in college: